Kimberly S. Engber, dean

 Honors Pillars and Abilities

-Members of the Dorothy and Bill Cohen Honors College community pledge to uphold four pillars, aiming to be:
+Members of the Dorothy and Bill Cohen Honors College community pledge to uphold four pillars first established in the student-written Honors College Charter:

 Intellectual